Salesforce

 What can I do?

-• Your options are limited beyond performing basic checks on components and verifying that everything appears normal.
-You can attempt to clear the alarm and manually restart the unit.
+• Your options are limited beyond performing basic troubleshooting checks and verifying that everything appears normal.

 • Sometimes, clearing the alarm and attempting to restart the unit is all that is needed, as the alarm may be a one-time occurrence that does not indicate a persistent issue.

-Note: Generac support does NOT recommend end users attempt to modify or service internal generator wiring.
+DANGER: Generac support does NOT recommend end users attempt to modify or service internal generator wiring.
 Generac independent authorized service dealers are trained to service Generac generators and can be contacted using the dealer lookup tool on Generac.com: https://www.generac.com/dealer-locator

 When should you contact a Generac Independent Authorized Service Dealer (IASD)?

-• If issues persist after performing the checks and attempting to restart, contacting a Generac IASD for diagnosis is strongly recommended.
+If issues persist after performing the checks and attempting to restart, contacting a Generac IASD for diagnosis is strongly recommended.

 General troubleshooting